jacqueterrell/Image_Gallery_Test/README.md

 - Navigation Components used for ... navigation
 - Single activity set up with multiple fragments
-- Other libraries used include 'Photoview' which handles the zoom/panning of the image, and Glide for add the image Urls to our ImageViews.
+- Other libraries used include 'Photoview' which handles the zoom/panning of the image, and Glide for adding the image Urls to our ImageViews.